 We are more lenient with subject matter than many Christian publishers.
 However, our books must be marketable to a general Christian audience.
 This means no vulgar language, no explicit on-page love scenes, and the story must be informed by faith.

 Q: Are you acquiring literary fiction?

 A: Yes.
 We love complex characters, challenging themes, and lyrical prose.
 However, we also want plot—compelling goals, strong antagonists, and clear conflict.
-Tell a subtle tale, but let it be a tale, with a beginning, middle, and end.
 If we cannot identify the story’s main dramatic tension based on your query or proposal, then it’s not the right story for us.

 For a deeper look at plot in literary fiction, we highly recommend Andrew J. Graff’s Burning My Education: Rediscovering the Basics of Story (Dappled Things, Pentecost 2020).